Vatican City Population Pyramid (2023)

 Gender Ratios and Social Equality Indicators

-Gender ratios in Vatican City show relatively balanced gender proportions typical of natural demographic patterns.
+Gender ratios in Vatican City show a male surplus with approximately 106 males per 100 females, potentially reflecting cultural preferences or migration patterns.
 Balanced gender ratios support healthy social development and family formation patterns.
 Women's workforce participation in Vatican City likely approaches gender parity with continued focus on leadership representation and wage equality.
 Smaller youth cohorts may reflect societies where gender equality has advanced alongside demographic transition.
 The UN Women organization tracks gender equality indicators and supports countries in achieving sustainable development goals related to gender empowerment and social inclusion.

 🔗Authoritative Sources